bbyam/teensysimplegamepad/README.md

-# teensysimplegamepad
-Teensy 2.0 Simple Gamepad
+# Teensy 2.0 Simple Gamepad

 The Teensy 2.0 Simple Gamepad implements a simple USB gamepad with up/down/left/right and a configurable number of buttons (between 1 and 20).
 It is designed to run on the Teensy 2.0 board.